chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Light Tuples and Heavy Tuples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Throughout the next few sections, the terms "light tuple" and "heavy tuple"
+Throughout the next few sections, the terms light tuple and heavy tuple
-will be used frequently to describe two different ways in which tuples
+are used frequently to describe two different ways that tuples can
-may capture their elements.
+capture elements.

-Tuple expressions or tuple arguments with default argument intent are light
+Tuple expressions or tuple arguments with default argument intent are two
-tuples.
-They capture individual elements based on the default argument
-intent of that element's type.
+examples of light tuples.
+They store elements by reference where it makes
+sense to do so.
+Light tuples may be viewed as analagous to a group of
+routine arguments that each have default argument intent.

-Tuple variables or tuple arguments with `in` intent are heavy tuples.
-They
+Tuple variables or tuple arguments with `in` intent are two examples of
-store all elements by value and will make a copy of each element.
+heavy tuples.
+They store all elements by value and will make a copy of
+each element.
+Heavy tuples may be viewed as analagous to a group of
+routine arguments that each have the `in` intent.

+Light tuples and heavy tuples only differ in how their individual elements
-In all other respects light tuples and heavy tuples are identical.
+are stored.
+In all other respects the two forms of tuple are identical.

 .. _Tuple_Expression_Behavior:

 Tuple Expression Behavior
 -------------------------

-Tuple expressions are one form of light tuple.
+Tuple expressions are a form of light tuple.
 Like other light tuples, tuple
 expressions capture each element based on the default argument intent of
 the element's type.